 FIM has acquired ten consented wind farms (154MW) over recent years.
 All are now operational.
 FIM currently manages 106MW of wind across six onshore wind farms on behalf of UK investors, having recently sold two operational wind farms for private investors.
-In addition FIM currently manages over 21MW of solar across four operational solar parks.
+In addition FIM currently manages 21MW of solar across four operational solar parks.

-- FIM secures £70m loan for LDV Harburnhead Ltd, the FIM managed investment vehicle building the 51.7MW wind farm; see press release for more details.
+- FIM secures £70 million project finance for LDV Harburnhead Ltd, the FIM managed investment vehicle building the 51.7MW wind farm; see press release for more details.

 - Harburnhead Wind Farm construction starts in earnest in January with civil works performed by Farrans.
 Enercon are contracted to supply 22 E82 turbines.

 - New FIM unlisted vehicle raised £5.0 million and purchased a 4.3MW Solar Park in Leicestershire.

 - Harburnhead Wind Farm becomes fully operational ahead of programme and under budget.

 - FIM secures one of only fifteen Contract of Difference, CFDs granted to onshore wind projects, for Brenig Wind Farm.

 - FIM acts on the sale of Brenig Wind Farm to an overseas investor, CGN.

 - New FIM unlisted vehicle acquires a 50% stake in the 51.7MW consented Harburnhead Wind Farm near Livingston.
 Construction started on site in September, with tree felling.